 - ⇒ the medical condition, its triggers, signs, symptoms and treatments; - ⇒ the pupil's resulting needs, including medication (dose, side-effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g. crowded corridors, travel time between lessons; - ⇒ specific support for the pupil's educational, social and emotional needs for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions; - ⇒ the level of support needed, (some children will be able to take responsibility for their own health needs), including in emergencies.
-If a child is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - ⇒ who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the child's medical condition from a healthcare professional; and cover arrangements for when they are unavailable; - ⇒ who in the school needs to be aware of the child's condition and the support required; - ⇒ arrangements for written permission from parents and the Headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours; - ⇒ separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the child can participate, e.g. risk assessments: - ⇒ where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the child's condition; and - ⇒ what to do in an emergency, including whom to contact, and contingency arrangements.
-Some children may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their individual healthcare plan.
+If a child is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - ⇒ who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the child's medical condition from a healthcare professional; and cover arrangements for when they are unavailable;

+Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance